 - The First Reformed Church of the Antichrist in Mr Blank is evil to the point of self parody.
 Just don't tell them that.

 - In the The X-Files episode "Die Hand Die Verletzt", the agents encountered a group of "real" Satanists who were accused of being the Hollywood Satanist type.
 That they were all school teachers didn't help.
-It ends up being a parodic subversion, in that the Satanists are far from the Hollywood Satanism stereotype; they never do human sacrifices or molest children or anything like what the moral panic suggests, they're just normal, everyday people just happen to worship Satan.
+It ends up being a parodic subversion, in that the Satanists are far from the Hollywood Satanism stereotype; they never do human sacrifices or molest children or anything like what the moral panic suggests, they're just normal, everyday people who happen to worship Satan (their rituals don't involve killing anyone).
 Unfortunately, one of their now-teenage kids has gotten some hazy childhood memories confused with the sensationalist stuff she's seen in the media, thus prompting an hysterical panic.

-- Even more unfortunately, someone did a ritual and actually summoned the Devil, who was less than pleased at the watered down beliefs.
+- Even more unfortunately, someone did a ritual and actually summoned the Devil, who was less than pleased at their lack of faith (they're lapsed Satanists, it transpires).

 - Starsky & Hutch episode "Satan's Witches": While on vacation, the title characters run into a town being threatened by a cult of devil-worshipping Satanists.